Polish arms sales to Republican Spain: Logistics

 All transport went by sea.
 There are 54 naval shipments from Poland to Republican Spain identified; the first ship set off on September 9, 1936 (some 3 weeks before the first Soviet shipment set off), and the last one around February 9, 1939.
 12 shipments took place in 1936, 27 in 1937, 14 in 1938 and 1 in 1939.
 The entire maritime route usually took around a week to Atlantic ports and 2 weeks to Mediterranean ones.
 Initially 8 ships were loaded in the extraterritorial Polish military depot at Westerplatte, in the Free City of Danzig; all the remaining ones departed from Gdynia.
 Officially they were directed mostly to customers in Uruguay (12 cases identified), Mexico (7), Greece (6) and France (5), though also in few cases to China, Germany or Haiti; in some 20 cases the official destination has not been identified by scholars.
 Official documentation confirming orders from representatives of fake target countries was obtained by brokers, usually by means of corruption – especially that also honorary consuls were entitled to issue certificates – or forgery.
 In some cases there were Soviet agents involved when providing false cover.
 Most ships were registered in Panama (20), some in the Netherlands, Greece and France, and few in Norway, Germany, Latvia, Estonia or Yugoslavia.
 Almost all ships made it to their port of destination; until the spring of 1937 they were mostly Santander and Bilbao, afterwards the Levantine (Barcelona, Alicante, Valencia, Cartagena) or French ports, especially Honfleur.
-In 2 cases ships were seized by the Nationalist navy; in 1 case the captain was bribed by the Nationalists.
+In few cases ships were seized by the Nationalist navy; in 1 case the ship-owner was bribed by the Nationalists.
+It is estimated that some 8% of Polish shipments were intercepted by the Nationalists.
 To maintain secrecy at one stage the Poles considered re-routing the transport by rail to the Romanian port of Constanța, but the plan has been eventually dropped.